Baths and wash houses in Britain: Regulation

 In 1844, the Committee for Promoting the Establishment of Baths and Wash-Houses for the Labouring Classes was formed with the Bishop of London as president.
-The Bishop petitioned for a bill for the regulation of public baths and in 1846 Sir George Gray introduced the bill which became the Public Baths and Wash-houses Act 1846 (9 & 10 Vict. c.
+The Bishop petitioned for a bill for the regulation of public baths and in 1846 Sir George Gray introduced the bill which became the Public Baths and Washhouses Act 1846 (9 & 10 Vict. c.
 74).
 This was the first legislation to empower British local authorities to fund the building of public baths and wash houses.

 The act was intended to encourage cities to voluntarily build such facilities and was not mandatory.
 Manchester, for example, did not adopt the act until 1876; in the following year, it purchased two large, privately owned, facilities.
 By the late 19th century, the city had 30 bath houses.

 London baths

 The first London public baths was opened at Goulston Square, Whitechapel, in 1847 with the Prince consort laying the foundation stone.
 The building was demolished in 1989 and the site re-used to build the Women's Library in 2001, which incorporates a faux wash house frontage (Facadism).
 A reasonably well-preserved bath house can be found in the Bathway Quarter in Woolwich, south east London.